 Oftentimes, nerve damage comes from wearing shoes that are too tight.
 Other possible causes of nerve pain are:

 - Wearing high-heeled shoes

 What are the treatments if I have a damaged nerve?

 Over the counter medications can be used to help manage the pain caused by damaged nerves; however, if you think you are suffering from the symptoms of a dysfunctional nerve, contact the specialists at our office immediately.
 Nerve related injuries are highly painful.
-Call 847.854.8000 today to schedule an appointment today, so we can help end your nerve pain.

 Some potential treatment options offered by our practice include the following:

 - New, supportive shoes

 Helping Diabetic Nerve Damage Patients In Algonquin, IL

 Once we have diagnosed the severity and origin of your condition, we can begin tailoring a treatment that is best suited to you!
 Nerve damage is something that needs to be corrected immediately or you risk it becoming permanent!
 Call or schedule an appointment online with the Foot And Ankle Specialists Of Illinois today and let us relieve your pain!